spkenv/spk/docs/ref/indexes.md

 packages at a once, e.g.:
 `spk repo index -r origin --update python --update zlib`

-The `--update` option take a package/version as well.
+The `--update` option takes a package/version as well.
 This lets the update be restricted to a specific version of a package.
-This can make for shorter update times for packages with large numbers of versions, or builds per version, e.g.:
+This can make for shorter update times for packages with a large number of versions, or builds per version, e.g.:
 `spk repo index -r origin --update python/3.10.8 --update zlib/1.2.12`

 Those commands will read in the existing index for the repository and update the versions and builds of the named package in the index.
 It is faster than generating an index from scratch.
-It has to be run once per repository to update the given package or packages in that repository's index.
+It has to be run once per repository to update the given package or packages in each repository's index.

 See `spk repo index -h` for more details.

-## Index vs Repository mismatches - updates are important
+## Index vs Repository Mismatches - Updates are Important

 When index use is enabled, it is important to update the indexes when changes happen to the repository and its packages.
 Otherwise, the